rednafi/rednafi.com/content/python/attribute_delegation_in_composition.md

 Engine w16 goes vroom!
 ```

-!!!
-Warning
-    While this was all fun and dandy, I don't recommend putting it in any serious code
+> While this was all fun and dandy, I don't recommend putting it in any serious code as it
-    as it can obfuscate the program's intent and can make obvious things not-so-obvious.
+> can obfuscate the program's intent and can make obvious things not-so-obvious.
+Also, in
-    Also, in case of attributes and methods with the same names in different classes,
+> case of attributes and methods with the same names in different classes, this can get
-    this can get hairy.
+> hairy.
 I just found this gymnastics intellectually stimulating.

 ## Complete example with tests